botify-labs/python-simple-workflow/README.rst

 *Under heavy development, and not yet usable*

-python-simple-workflow is a wrapper for `Amazon Simple Workflow <>`_ service.
-It aims to provide some abstractions over `
+python-simple-workflow is a wrapper for `Amazon Simple Workflow <http://aws.amazon.com/en/swf/>`_ service.
+It aims to provide some abstractions over `Boto <https://boto.readthedocs.org/en/latest/ref/swf.html>`_ library SWF API implementation, like querysets and objects over commonly used concepts: Domains, Workflows, Activities, and so on.

+It is under MIT license, and any ideas, features requests, patches, pull requests to improve it are of course welcome.

 Installation
 ============